-While the cost of living in Egypt is somewhat higher than that of its North African neighbours, it does compare favourably with nearby Middle Eastern destinations such as Oman and Qatar.
+While the cost of living in Egypt is somewhat higher than in some of its North African neighbours, it remains more affordable than many nearby Middle Eastern destinations such as Oman and Qatar.

 Cost of accommodation in Egypt

-You will find that accommodation prices in Egypt vary according to area, and of course, the size and quality of accommodation.
+You will find that accommodation prices in Egypt vary by area, as well as by the size and quality of the accommodation.
 Living in large cities will push rent prices up, while living in smaller towns or rural areas is more affordable.
 Apartments in the city centre are also pricier than those in outlying suburbs.

 You will also need to account for the cost of utilities as part of your monthly rental budget.
-This cost can be driven up by the constant use of air conditioning, which can be a necessity in Egypt’s hot climate.
+This cost can be driven up by the constant use of air conditioning, which is a necessity in Egypt’s hot climate.

 Cost of transport in Egypt